Our Heavenly Mansion

 “There is one glory of the sun, and another glory of the moon, and another glory of the stars: for one star differeth from another star in glory.” ( 1 Corinthians 15:41)

 People think there’s just a fine line between heaven and hell.
 In a sense, it is true.
 There is a space given for those who have done the kind of sins which are most abominable to God, and there is also a space for those who keep striving to follow God’s Word.

-Just as a builder makes his own house using the foundation and materials that he himself provides, that is how we are building our own heavenly kingdom.
+Just as a builder makes his own house using the foundation and materials that he himself provides, that is how we are building our own mansions in heaven.

 We are making more and better materials through doing good deeds.
 When we strive harder to follow the example of Jesus Christ, our mansions in heaven are surely being filled and expanded.

 The test is enduring to the end.